smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-And so here's what we came up with.

-- Firstly, it was deployed as a "complete" environment.
-So we run a **bunch** of apps at betterment, and when we deployed the demo env, we had to deploy every one of those, so that they could talk to each other, and function.
-They even connected to things like third party sandbox servers.
-- Next, it relied on having a set of pre-populated, "known" accounts.
-So, basically, fixture or seed data.
-And there are a lot of different ways to produce this.
-- Then, to keep those user accounts fresh, we would periodically wipe the database and reset this data.
+And this helped us trace things back to 4 major architectural decisions.

+Firstly, what got deployed?
+Well, everything.
+All of our apps.

+Secondly, the database was populated up front with all of the demo accounts, and this got reset with every deployment.

-- And at first, all of this was deployed weekly (on Sundays), but then when that got too painful, we switched it to monthly, but that got even _more_ painful, so we started only deploying when we needed to update it to demo newer features or designs.
-So, let's call this "push button" deploys (but it was really "push button and cross fingers").
+And at first, all of this was deployed weekly (on Sundays), and then Monthly, but when even that got to be too painful, we started only deploying when we needed to.
+So it was "push button" deploys, but I'd call it"push button and cross fingers"

-- Lastly, it was maintained solely by, well, us.
+Lastly, who maintained it?
+Well, us.
 The engineering team closest to the need for its existence (and most incentivized to do the work)

-So we had this list of choices we'd made (both intended and unintended), and so then we started to ask ourselves, what can we choose instead?
+And so, next, we started crossing these things out.
 -->

 ---